-4 International agreements, particularly the 1992 International Convention on Civil Liability for Oil Pollution Damage (CLC) and the 1992 International Agreement on the Establishment of an International Fund for Compensation for Oil Pollution Damage (Fund Convention), govern the regime for liability and compensation for oil pollution damage caused by oil tankers in French waters.
+&lt;sup>4 International agreements, particularly the 1992 International Convention on Civil Liability for Oil Pollution Damage (CLC) and the 1992 International Agreement on the Establishment of an International Fund for Compensation for Oil Pollution Damage (Fund Convention), govern the regime for liability and compensation for oil pollution damage caused by oil tankers in French waters.
 Under Article III of the 1992 CLC, the charterer of a ship has no liability and no authority to undertake any spill response of its own.
 The shipowner has no legal authority to undertake oil spill response.
 However, the shipowner is liable for "any pollution damage caused by the ship as a result of the incident".
-There is strict liability (in the case of the Erika, this was limited to approximately EUR 10 million or USD 9.07 million).
+There is strict liability to the shipowner for any spill from its vessel, regardless of fault - though the shipowner may limit the extent of its financial liability (in the case of the Erika, this was limited to approximately EUR 10 million or USD 9.07 million).
 Additional compensation was available from the 1992 IOPC Fund (which is financed through annually fixed contributions based on a set sum per tonne of oil imported for all importers of the IOPC member countries, including a contribution from the TotalFina group).
 The 1992 IOPC Fund can make up to EUR 180 million (approx. USD 163 million at the time) available for a single incident.
 After intense public pressure, the French government agreed that it would only claim its spill response expenses, estimated at EUR 50 million (USD 45.3 million), after private victims had received payments from the IOPC Fund.
 EUR 40 million (USD 36.2 million) were made available as emergency subsidies to meet the urgent needs of fishermen, shellfish farmers and the tourism industry.
 The TotalFina group